camunda-consulting/camunda-util-demo-support/README.md

 * Create default user "admin" and group "management"
 * Create users & groups as specified (if not already existant)
 * Set the password of created users to the password given + a suffix read from USER-HOME/.camunda/build.properties
-* Create Demo Data for a given time range in the past as described in [Camunda Demo Data Generator](https://github.com/camunda/camunda-consulting/tree/master/snippets/camunda-demo-data-generator)

 Configuration
 ---------------
-In order to configure the demo data generation create a file **USER-HOME/.camunda/build.properties**:
+In order to configure the util create a file **USER-HOME/.camunda/build.properties**:

 ```
 camunda.license=...(your camunda ee license key)...